TonyPhipps/Games/Magic/cardconjurer.md

 # Changing Frame
 - Navigate to Frame
 - Uncheck "Automatically load Frame Version when loading Frame Packs" - Trust me its annoying when this changes when you're trying to just fix a broken/missing element.
+- Remove all the frame elements by clicking all the X's
 - At the bottom uncheck "Automatically update frame"
 - Use the frame dropdowns to find the frames you like.
 I like:
   - For Legendaries: Showcase Frames > Nickname "Godzilla"